Become A Ham!

 Click here for more information.

-Local exams are held monthly at two locations on two different weekends.
+Local exams are held at two locations on two different weekends.
 Click here for more information.

 Do you want to practice online before taking the exam?
 There are many online practice exams.
 Visit our Technical – Links page for a sample list of several we’ve seen.